 Run the model for as long as you dare (or can be bothered) - 1,000 or 2,000 years might be just enough as a minimum to start to see impacts on deep-sea sediments, but 5,000 or 10,000 years would be much better.
 (You can always submit this to the cluster queue and get on with something else.)
-FYI: 10,000 years is going to take something like an hour.
+FYI: 10,000 years is going to take something like an hour ... if you are lucky ...

 Plot the time-series of e.g. atmospheric pCO_2 and compare to the (much shorter experiments) you have carried out before with a simple ocean+atmosphere only system.
-Compare how quickly atmospheric pCO_2 decays compared to previously GENIE papers (e.g. Ridgwell and Hargreaves [2007]) or other models (e.g. Archer et al. [2009]) (see: http://www.seao2.info/pubs.html).and e.g. how the sediments respond (e.g. the time-series of sediment CaCO3 content).
+Compare how quickly atmospheric pCO_2 decays compared to previously muffin publications2 (e.g. Ridgwell and Harg-reaves [2007]) or other models (e.g. Archer et al. [2009]) and how the sediments respond (e.g. the time-series of sediment CaCO3 content).